Covariantly functorial wrapped Floer theory on Liouville sectors: Open-closed map for Liouville sectors

 To facilitate the interaction of the moduli spaces of solutions to \eqref{lagpssfinalgood} with the open-closed map and symplectic cohomology, we modify $H$ over a small neighborhood of $\partial X$ so that it equals $\Re\pi$ (independent of $s$) over $\pi^{-1}(\CC_{\left|\Re\right|\leq\varepsilon})$.
-Note that for the equation \eqref{lagpssfinalgood} to be well-behaved, we should, before modifying $H$, homotope the strip-like coordinates so that $\{0\}\times[0,1]\subseteq\partial D^2$ as in Figure \ref{halfstripd}.
-For such choice of strip-like coordinates, the spaces of solutions of \eqref{lagpssfinalgood} with respect to the original and modified $H$ are the same, since the projection $\pi$ blocks disks from reaching the region where $H$ is modified.
+Note that for the equation \eqref{lagpssfinalgood} to be well-behaved after this modification, we should, before modifying $H$, homotope the strip-like coordinates so that $\{0\}\times[0,1]\subseteq\partial D^2$ as in Figure \ref{halfstripd}.
+For such choice of strip-like coordinates, the spaces of solutions of \eqref{lagpssfinalgood} with respect to the original and modified $H$ are the same, since the projection $\pi^-$ blocks disks from reaching the region where $H$ is modified (assume $H$ vanishes near $\partial X^-$ and $J$ makes $\pi^-$ holomorphic).

 Finally, let us compose the map $H^\bullet(L)\to HF^\bullet(L,L)$ with the open-closed map.
-In other words, we count pairs consisting of a solution to \eqref{lagpssfinalgood} (with domain illustrated in Figure \ref{halfstripd}) and a solution to \eqref{openclosedeqn} (with domain illustrated in Figures \ref{embedmap}/\ref{openclosed}) asymptotic (at the negative/positive ends, respectively) to the same element of $\Phi_{\delta H_1}L\cap L$.
+In other words, we count pairs consisting of a solution to \eqref{lagpssfinalgood} (with domain illustrated in Figure \ref{halfstripd}) and a solution to \eqref{openclosedeqn} (with domain illustrated in Figures \ref{embedmap} and \ref{openclosed}) asymptotic (at the negative/positive ends, respectively) to the same element of $\Phi_{\delta H_1}L\cap L$.
 The resulting map $H^\bullet(L)\to SH^\bullet(X,\partial X)$ is unaffected by gluing together the positive/negative ends of these domains to form a finite length strip.
-The result is that we count maps $u:D^2\to X$ with boundary on $L$ satisfying
+The result is that we count maps $u:D^2\setminus\{0\}\to X$ with boundary on $L$ satisfying